antonfirsov/docs/2016/03-AspNetCore-Custom-Soap-Middleware/post.md

 }
 ```

-The `UseSOAPEndpoint` call we added to the `Configure` method in our test host's Startup.cs file will need updated to point to this new type: `app.UseSOAPEndpoint<CalculatorService>("/CalculatorService.svc", MessageVersion.Soap11);`.
+The `UseSOAPEndpoint` call we added to the `Configure` method in our test host's Startup.cs file will need updated to point to this new type: `app.UseSOAPEndpoint<CalculatorService>("/CalculatorService.svc", new BasicHttpBinding());`.
+Note that we've also created an HttpBinding (to get a message encoder from).
+To use `BasicHttpBinding`, we will need to add .NET Core references to `System.ServiceModel.Http` and `System.Net.Security` in the `project.json` file.

 Also, since the instance of our service is created with dependency injection, the following line will need added to the `ConfigureServices` method in our host's startup.cs file: `services.AddSingleton<CalculatorService>();`

-If you have a WSDL for your test service, you can create a client directly from that using WCF tools.
+If you have a WSDL for your test service, you can create a client from that using WCF tools.
 Otherwise, create a client directly using `ClientBase<T>`.

 Here is a simple client I created (as an ASP.NET Core console application) to test the middleware and host: